antosubash/abp-react/README.md

 # ABP React

-This repo is a work in progress(preparing for beta release).
-Check the Current Status in the [Project Board](https://github.com/users/antosubash/projects/2).
 This project can be used as a drop-in replacement for the Angular UI of the ABP Framework.

 ## Demo